Skip to content

 ADDITIONAL INFORMATION

 In 2001 a film adaptation of Rain was directed by Christine Jeffs.
-Kirsty Gunn's novel Featherstone was published in 2002, The Boy.
-The Sea was released in 2006 (Faber), and 44 Things appeared in 2007 (Atlantic).
-Gunn has worked at Chair of Creative Writing at University of Dundee, Scotland since 2006.
+Kirsty Gunn's novel Featherstone was published in 2002, The Boy and the Sea was released in 2006 (Faber), and 44 Things appeared in 2007 (Atlantic).

 Gunn won a London Arts Board Award in 1994, a Scottish Arts Council Award in 2001, a Scottish Arts Council Writers Bursary in 2004, and Scottish Book of the Year, 2007.